Sanya1001/hello-world/README.md

 # hello-world
 CSE 232 Lab 10
 ## Sania Sinha
 This is an experimentation with Github.
-Lab Partner is Karoline Yashin.
+Lab Partner is Karoline Yashin!